chrispvm/Linux-build/README.md

 make install: installs everything

-make grabbashrc: copy the bashrc from the current pc to this repository
+make pullbashrc: copy the bashrc from the current pc to this repository

+make pushbashrc: opposite of pullbashrc